 Rewards don’t have to reduce margin, and smart brands are creating rewards that drive brand KPIs such as increased LTV, AOV and purchase frequently, along with using rewards to get rid of old inventory or get new inventory in the hands of their brand ambassadors to generate buzz.
-To learn more about creating rewards ambassadors love, and drive brand goals check out our guide on You have follow some rules when choosing rewards, and you can find anwse
+To learn more about creating rewards ambassadors love, and drive brand goals check out our guide.

 A typical brand ambassador is a regular person with a regular person social reach, and in order to hit the same number of eyeballs as working with mega influencers, brands need to scale their ambassador program to hundreds or thousands of participants.
 This is where BrandChamp comes in.

-The best way to show the impact of brand ambassador program is to go through successful examples.
+The best way to show the impact of brand ambassador programs is to go through successful examples.

 What is Brand Ambassador Program?

 Millennials are almost three times more likely to go on social media for an opinion on the products they want to buy.
 Why not use this trend?
 Customers value word-of-mouth more than traditional ads and larger influencers.